george24601/george24601.github.io/_posts/2018/2018-10-19-design-doc.md

 ### Summary section

-* Roles of stakeholders, e.g. , PACSI
+* Roles of stakeholders.
+Declare it explicitly for each person.
+Important roles includes:
   * Perform: carry out
-  * Accoutable: one single owner
+  * Accountable: one single owner
   * Control: review the results, can veto. binding advice
   * Suggest: non-binding advice
   * Informed: should know the result of activity.
 Do NOT have a say in how work is done